conanbatt/interview-practice/frontend/README.md

 The most comprehensive course of React is [Epic React](https://epicreact.dev/) by Kent Dodds.

 The video course has a 200U$S cost for Argentina.
-The exercises and some level of explanation is freely available on the repositories listed below.
+The exercises and some level of explanation are freely available on the repositories listed below.
 The content is encouraged for all levels of Frontend Engineering.

 ```
-Excercises are trivial if you know them, and knowledge gap closing when they are not.
+Exercises are trivial if you know them, and the knowledge gap closes when they are not.
-Strongly recommend to do all of them for all levels of Engineering.
+Strongly recommend doing all of them for all levels of Engineering.
 ```

 [Fundamentals](https://github.com/kentcdodds/react-fundamentals)